Homemade gravy has never been easier! Learn How to Make Gravy from Drippings, whether you’re cooking chicken, turkey, pork or beef.

 The first, is undoubtedly, the issue of lumpy gravy.
 Lumpy gravy is usually the result of trying to thicken the sauce and not doing it properly.

-The unfortunate issue is that after you lump it it, no amount of whisking is going to make it smooth.
+The unfortunate issue is that after you lump it it, no amount of whisking is going to make it a smooth gravy.
 Those lumps are there to stay.
 There are only two ways to fix the problem.

 If you only have a large holed colander, line it with cheesecloth.
-You will lose a little gravy absorbing into the cheesecloth though.
+You will lose a little gravy and the pan drippings absorbing into the cheesecloth though.

 But you can prevent lumps when making gravy from drippings pretty easily.
 The basic elements to thicken gravy are flour, cornstarch or arrowroot.
 Any of these three needs to be mixed with a small amount of water before being added to the larger batch of gravy.
 Flour is usually added before in the form of a roux.